 Two of our most comfortable bags, Sierra Designs Cloud 800 (left) and Backcountry Bed 700 (right).

-The Sierra Designs Cloud 800 is a top competitor, being in neck and neck with our Editors' Choice winner.
+The Sierra Designs Cloud 800 is a top competitor, slightly behind our top two choices, but significantly less expensive than both.
 It is constructed with super high-quality materials that make it lightweight and super comfortable.
 The best part?
-Its sold at a reasonable price.
+It's sold at a reasonable price.
 We commend Sierra Designs for their efforts in making a relatively affordable bag for female backpackers without cutting corners.
 This is why it wins our Best Buy award!